icey830/restapiexpress/README.md

 Goals
 -
-Whit this framework it is possible to create a full functional RESTful API with hypermedia.
+Whit this framework it is possible to create a full functional and 100% tested RESTful API with hypermedia.
 The only thing you have to do is to write a uniformed documentation.

 What This Framework do